-Stephen King, One of the masters of American horror fiction, has an oeuvre of close to 100 books, which includes some of the most genre-defining, best-selling titles in all of literature.
-From nightmare clowns to pussycats rising from the grave, King has captivated readers with his penchant for imaginative yet believable plots, colorful and three-dimensional characters, and images that sear into our minds and leave our psyches shell-shocked.
+Stephen King, one of the undisputed masters of contemporary American horror writing, has published an oeuvre of close to 100 books.
+Within that collection sit some of the most genre-defining, best-selling titles not just in horror, but in all of literature.
+King has written about everything from nightmare clowns to cats rising from the grave, and has done so while captivating readers with his penchant for imaginative yet believable plots, colorful and three-dimensional characters, and images that sear into our minds and leave our psyches shell-shocked.
 From his first novel, Carrie, way back in 1974, he’s consistently found ways to unnerve us while still practically forcing us to turn the page (even if we really, really don’t want to).

 Here are King’s best books ranked.
 We chose them because they are the most concentrated in their Stephen King-ness. i.e. terrifying, page-turning, other-worldly, horror gems.
 Why 13?
 Because King and much of the world have triskaidekaphobia, an irrational fear toward this number, so it seemed fitting.

 Go ahead, you can argue with us about the No. 1 pick, just don’t sledgehammer our ankles.

 Think Jaws, but with a 200-pound Saint Bernard.
 After the 1970s era of King’s greatest work, Cujo came out of the ’80s and holds great character development, but is overall a touch cartoonish.
 After all, it’s about a quiet Maine town terrorized by a rabid dog.
 I have no shame in saying, don’t waste your time on this book unless it’s the only one you can find on this list.